Want proof that you can do the right thing AND do well?

 This is my life’s goal–to look after the soul. ~ Brunello Cucinelli

 I’m on the fence about whether everyone needs to have a purpose, but I know I need to have one.
 I’ve learned, thanks to people like Cucinelli, that purpose needs an outlet and must be in the service of others.
 From 2007 to 2015 I worked for a large corporation that prohibited its employees from taking part in protests.
-In that time, there were so many issues and causes I cared about but couldn’t show my support for–even on my own time–for fear I could lose my job.
+During that time, there were so many issues and causes I cared about but couldn’t show my support for–even on my own time–for fear I could lose my job were a photo to make it on social media.

 Having a purpose is a wonderful thing and if you’re really looking for yours, you’ll find it by injecting your values into all areas of your life (not just some) and letting them dictate how you live and treat others!

-To learn more about Mr. Cucinelli, visit his bio page on the company’s website.
+To learn more about Mr. Cucinelli, visit his company’s website.

 Other references: The Prince of Solomero, New Yorker article